Bhattacharya advised Florida Gov. Ron DeSantis not to make children don face coverings.

 “I think about things from a cost-benefit point of view, you have to think about what the costs and benefits are of any policy to set before you make a recommendation,” Bhattacharya said on The Epoch Times’ “American Thought Leaders.”

-“In the case of masks, the evidence [how] children spread the disease even without a mask is that they’re much less efficient spreaders.
+“In the case of masks, the evidence that children spread the disease even without a mask is that they’re much less efficient spreaders.
 It’s not like the flu where children actually are efficient spreaders of the disease.
 In the case of coronavirus—for reasons we don’t fully understand—children even unmasked are much less likely to spread the disease to adults, than an adult is to spread disease to an adult,” he added.

 Studies have found that young children transmit the CCP (Chinese Communist Party) virus less than older children and adults.
 Studies have shown children who do wear masks often undermine their effectiveness by touching them and repeatedly taking them on and off.
 Several studies determined that factors like irritation, difficulty breathing, and low peer acceptability were reported by children who wore masks.